superedge/superedge/docs/components/tunnel.md

 ### Debugging of tunnel main() function

 In the main test file of the
-tunnel [tunnel_test](https://github.com/superedge/superedge/blob/main/cmd/tunnel/tunnel_test.go), you need to use init() Set the parameters, at the same time you need to use TestMain to parse the parameters and call the test method
+tunnel [tunnel_test](https://github.com/superedge/superedge/blob/main/cmd/tunnel/tunnel_test.go), you need to use init() set the parameters, at the same time you need to use TestMain to parse the parameters and call the test method